IBAN vs SWIFT Code: Differences Explained

 • Two “check digits” for error detection

-• Up to 30 alphanumeric characters that signify an individual’s bank account (a bank identifier and a basic bank account number)
+• Up to 30 alphanumeric characters that form the Basic Bank Account Number, which includes a bank identifier and an account number

-Roughly 80 countries currently use IBAN numbers when conducting money transfers.
-The largest collection of these countries is in Europe, but many North African, South American, Caribbean, and Middle Eastern countries participate as well.
+More than 90 countries currently use IBAN numbers when conducting money transfers.
+The largest collection of these countries is in Europe, but several North African, South American, Caribbean, and Middle Eastern countries participate as well.

-IBANs are not used in America.
-Instead an ABA routing number and a bank account number identify checking and savings accounts.
+IBANs aren’t used in America.
+Instead, an American Bankers Association routing transit number (ABA routing number) and a bank account number identify checking and savings accounts.
 But if you’re wiring money internationally to a country that uses IBANs, you’ll need to know that number.

 (Worth noting: Canada, Australia, and New Zealand also don’t use IBANs but instead use their own systems for identifying accounts.)